Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Long-Term Analysis

 where the equality $\frac{\nu_{attack}}{1-\rho_{attack}}= \frac{\mu_{attack}}{\rho_{attack}}$ follows from the definitions.
 As a result, since the honest revenue per time per computational power is less than the adversarial revenue per time per computational power under the attack, i.e.,

 the honest miners are disproportionally more affected from the attack compared to the adversary per time per computational power.
-In other words, the decrease in rewards of the honest miners per time per computational time is greater than that of the adversarial miner, i.e.,
+In other words, under the attack, the decrease in rewards of the honest miners per time per computational time is greater than that of the adversarial miner, i.e.,

 As a result, under the attack, in the long-run, when economical parameters adjust themselves in an open market, if honest mining is not profitable, i.e., mining rewards do not compensate mining costs such as hardware and electricity, honest miners will leave the system.
 This in turn will result in the downfall of the coin, which is even more severe than having a system that rewards miners unfairly.
 If the honest miners stay in the system in the long-run, this implies that economical dynamics (exchange value, mining costs, etc.) readjust themselves and honest reward per chain progress per computational power, $\frac{\nu_{attack}}{1-\alpha}$, becomes sustainable.
 This in turn implies that adversarial reward per chain progress per computational power is $\frac{\mu_{attack}}{\alpha}$, which is higher than its fair share, i.e., $\frac{\mu_{attack}}{\alpha}>\frac{\nu_{attack}}{1-\alpha}$.